-Both Carey and Montgomery have completed the Public Practice Certificate, which Carey considers a great tool in understanding the minutiae of running an accounting practice.
+Both Carey and Montgomery have completed the Public Practice Certificate, which Carey considers a great tool to understand the minutiae of running an accounting practice.

-When you first go out on your own, you may discover areas of expertise in which you are lacking and need to plug the gaps, Carey advises.
+When you first go out on your own, you may discover areas of expertise in which you are lacking and need to plug the gaps, Carey says.

-On the other hand, he maintains that running his own business definitely suits his business-focused personality type, which is important when it comes to attracting new clients.
+On the other hand, he maintains that running his own business suits his business-focused personality, which is important when it comes to attracting new clients.

 Before taking the plunge

 A key consideration is whether to build a new practice from scratch or try to retain existing clients.
 Carey and Montgomery were able to keep their client base when they amicably left their previous firm, but not all employers allow it.

 “It is a case-by-case basis in terms of what your contract states and obviously it needs to be negotiated with your employer,” Carey says.
 “Ask yourself: if you are not able to take clients with you, will you be prepared to start from scratch?”

 He emphasises that you need a “plan A, plan B, and plan C because not everything goes how you would like”.